 Why have actively managed funds struggled?
 You can blame it on two issues: the cost of active management and the efficiency of the financial markets.
 We take a closer look at investment costs in the sections that follow, including the cost of using a financial advisor.
 Later in this chapter, we turn to the issue of market efficiency.

 The poor performance of actively managed funds has driven many investors to dump active funds and instead buy index funds, which simply seek to replicate the performance of a benchmark index.
-In recent years, index funds have been easily the fastest growing area of the fund management business.
+In recent decades, index funds have been easily the fastest growing area of the fund management business.

 Next: Why Costs Matter

-Previous: Step No. 4: Select Investments
+Previous: Step 4: Investments

 Article: Top of the Class